mqtthiqs/at-doc/docs/index.md

 ## What's in the box

-_Atelier_ is a standalone application and a plugin for DAWs (VST3, AUv2, AAX) for macOS (Windows support coming in 2026).
+_Atelier_ is a standalone application and a plugin for DAWs (VST3, AUv2, AAX) for macOS (Windows support coming soon).
 It comprises a set of _modules_, which are freely chainable and
 connectible:

 * **Processors** which generate or transform (multichannel) sound, and